sigstore/root-signing/playbooks/keyholders/NEW_SIGNER.md

 export LOCAL=1
 ./scripts/step-0.sh
 ```
-This will setup your fork and build the TUF binary to use for metadata generation.
+This will setup your clone and build the TUF binary to use for metadata generation.
 This will also disable PR creations after each step and allow you to test changes locally.

 ### Registration